 Cala Esmeralda, Cala d'Or © Spanish Tourist Board

-The island of Mallorca (Majorca) off the east coast of Spain is the largest in the Balearic Island group, which collectively form one of the most popular holiday destinations in the Mediterranean (if not the world).
+The island of Mallorca (Majorca), off the east coast of Spain, is the largest in the Balearic Island group, which collectively forms one of the most popular beach holiday destinations in the Mediterranean, if not the world.

-If you visit Mallorca for the sun and fun, it is worth taking a break from the beach resorts and heading off for a tour of the island by car, or even bicycle, to discover the romantic fishing villages, historic monasteries, monuments, museums and spectacular landscapes tucked away from the madding crowds.
-The interior is largely the preserve of a thriving agricultural community, dotted with windmills, olive and almond trees.
+If you visit Mallorca for sun and fun on the beautiful beaches, as most people do, it is worth heading off for a tour of the island by car, or even bicycle, to discover the romantic fishing villages, historic monasteries, monuments, museums, and spectacular landscapes secluded from the hubbub.
+The interior is largely the preserve of a thriving agricultural community, dotted with windmills, as well as olive and almond trees.

 Become our Mallorca Travel Expert

 We are looking for contributors for our Mallorca travel guide.
 If you are a local, a regular traveller to Mallorca or a travel professional with time to contribute and answer occasional forum questions, please contact us.